-In the heart of Sydney today Saturday, a helicopter crashed through the roof of a three storey office block, killing all three people aboard.
+Background: In the heart of Sydney today Saturday, a helicopter crashed through the roof of a three storey office block, killing all three people aboard.
 The helicopter was on charter to the Australian Broadcasting Commission and two of those killed were Australian Broadcasting Commission employees.
 They were Frank Parnell, aged 41, the father of four children -- a television cine-cameraman; and Miss Patricia Ludford, an Assistant Film Producer.
 Parnell and Miss Ludford were taking the final shots of a documentary film when the crash occurred.
 The pilot, J.W.
 Riley, aged 43, the father of four children, also died in the crash.
 The helicopter was flying across Sydney Harbour towards Circular Quay when its tail plane apparently began breaking up.
 It headed towards the A.M.P.
 INSURANCE building but veered away when only yards from a group of sightseers on the roof.
 The aircraft then spun wildly out of control, struck a corner of the new Goldfield's House skyscraper and plunged two hundred feet onto a building below.
 The force of the impact carried it through the roof of the offices of F.H.
 Stephens Propriety Limited in the Commercial Banking Company Building.
 A doctor said Riley, Parnell and Miss Ludford were killed on impact when the helicopter crashed through the galvanised iron roof.

 The force of the crash left a hole about 15-feet square and filled the third floor of the office building with a tangled mass of wreckage.